Arthur Firstenberg

-Arthur Robert Firstenberg (born May 28, 1950) is an American author and activist on the subject of electromagnetic radiation and health.
-He is the founder of the independent campaign group the Cellular Phone Task Force.
-He is the author of Microwaving Our Planet: The Environmental Impact of the Wireless Revolution (Cellular Phone Task Force 1997) and The Invisible Rainbow: A History of Electricity and Life (Chelsea Green 2020).
+Arthur Robert Firstenberg (May 28, 1950 – February 25, 2025) was an American author and activist on the subject of electromagnetic radiation and health.
+He was the founder of the independent campaign group the Cellular Phone Task Force.
+He is the author of Microwaving Our Planet: The Environmental Impact of the Wireless Revolution (Cellular Phone Task Force 1997), The Invisible Rainbow: A History of Electricity and Life (Chelsea Green 2020) and The Earth and I (Skyhorse 2025).

 Education

 Born May 28, 1950, in Brooklyn, New York, Firstenberg was a Westinghouse scholar who received a BA in mathematics from Cornell University in 1971 and continued into medical school from 1978 to 1982.
-Firstenberg did not complete medical school due to illness, which he attributes to electromagnetic hypersensitivity brought on by receiving over 40 diagnostic dental x-rays.
+Firstenberg did not complete medical school due to illness, which he attributed to electromagnetic hypersensitivity brought on by receiving over 40 diagnostic dental x-rays.

 Campaign against microwave technology

 Firstenberg has argued in numerous publications that wireless technology is dangerous.